cncf/landscapeapp/README.md

 ## Continuous Integration and NPM Publishing

-On every commit, Netlify builds landscapeapp, clones the CNCF and LFDL repos, and builds their landscapes and verifies that their tests pass with the updated landscapeapp.
+On every commit, Netlify builds landscapeapp, clones the CNCF and LFAI repos, and builds their landscapes and verifies that their tests pass with the updated landscapeapp.
 When that succeeds, it [generates](./full_build.sh) and pushes an updated NPM module.